Biography

 Rae’s inclusion in this list was a nod to her work in diversifying the narratives presented in mainstream media and for using her platform to advocate for the representation of Black women in television and film.
 Her ability to resonate with audiences and affect social discourse through her authentic storytelling solidified her status as a transformative and influential figure in contemporary culture.

 In conclusion, Issa Rae’s ascent from a relatable internet persona to a formidable force in the entertainment industry is a narrative of talent meeting opportunity and perseverance.
-Her journey, marked by the creation of authentic and resonant content, has made her not just a household name but also a beacon for representation and diversity in an industry often criticized for its lack of both.
+Her journey, marked by the creation of authentic and resonant content, has made her not just a household name but also a beacon for representation and diversity in an industry often criticised for its lack of both.
 Her shows are on YouTube, Max Streaming service, and Netflix.
 DO yourself a favour and go binge all of them!

 Who is Issa Rae?